zedshaw/jzed/README.md

 ====

 JZed is my alternative to JQuery that's meant to be more functional and full of
 $.
-It's legit purpose is to do the 80% of things that you sometimes need to do on a remote site that is punching through to yours and they might have a different or no JQuery installed.
+Its legit purpose is to do the 80% of things that you sometimes need to do on a remote site that is punching through to yours and they might have a different or no JQuery installed.
 This is a tiny amount of code that has enough of the functionality found in JQuery and packaged in a way that can't